magv/ratracer/README.md

 * **load-trace** *file.trace*

   Load the given trace.
+Automatically decompress the file if the filename ends with '.gz', '.bz2', '.xz', or '.zst'.

 * **save-trace** *file.trace*

   Save the current trace to a file.
+Automatically compress the file if the filename ends with '.gz', '.bz2', '.xz', or '.zst'.

 * **show**

   Print a short summary of the current trace.

+* **stat**

+  Collect and print the current code statistics.

 * **disasm** [`--to`=*filename*]

   Print a disassembly of the current trace.

-* **toC**

-  Print a C++ source file of an evaluation library corresponding to the current trace.
-The library can then be compiled with e.g.

-      c++ -shared -fPIC -Os -o file.so file.cpp

 * **measure**